EXHIBIT B DATA PRIVACY ADDENDUM

 4.1 Privacy Compliance

-Summit Learning shall comply with all state and federal laws and regulations related to privacy and security and applicable to Partner Schools and/or Summit Learning in providing the Services to Partner School.
+Gradient Learning shall comply with all state and federal laws and regulations related to privacy and security and applicable to Partner Schools and/or Gradient Learning in providing the Services to Partner School.

 4.2 Authorized Use

-Student Data shared pursuant to the Agreement, including persistent unique identifiers, shall be used for no purpose other than the Services and for the uses set forth in the Agreement and/or as otherwise legally permissible.
+Student Data shared pursuant to the Agreement, including persistent unique identifiers that are personally identifiable, shall be used for no purpose other than the Services and for the uses set forth in the Agreement and/or as otherwise legally permissible.
 The foregoing limitation does not apply to any De-Identified Data.

 4.3 Staff Obligation

-Summit Learning shall require all employees, staff, agents, and Service Providers who have access to Student Data to comply with all applicable laws with respect to the Student Data shared under the Agreement.
-Summit Learning agrees to require and maintain written confidentiality obligations from each of its employees, staff, agents, or Service Providers with access to Student Data pursuant to the Agreement.
+Gradient Learning shall require all employees, staff, agents, and Service Providers who have access to Student Data to comply with all applicable laws with respect to the Student Data shared under the Agreement.
+Gradient Learning agrees to require and maintain written confidentiality obligations from each of its employees, staff, agents, or Service Providers with access to Student Data pursuant to the Agreement.